🎵 Welcome to Music Mobo Bingo

 - Songs may not open

-- Auto-play will fail
+- Auto-play may fail silently

 How to fix: